Produced by TheMediaDesk, ©2021, updated 2025

 And "eren" (raised up) an angel "ischyros" (powerful / strong / mighty) "lithon" (stone),...

-It makes more sense here, given the word choice and placement in the Greek statement, that it is the angel that is “mighty” instead of the stone as in the KJV and certain other versions.
+It makes more sense here, given the word choice and placement in the Greek statement, that it is the angel that is "mighty" instead of the stone as in the KJV and certain other versions.
+BUT... it could be the rock that was 'mighty'.
+It works either way, and isn't important at all.
 The description of the stone follows next.

-... like a “mylinon megan” (millstone great) and cast it into the sea, saying: “Houtos hormemati blethesetai” (In this way violently thrown) Babylon the great city, and not exist any longer.
+... like a "mylinon megan" (millstone great) and cast it into the sea, saying: "Houtos hormemati blethesetai" (In this way violently thrown down) Babylon the great city, and not exist any longer.

 22 and 23

-This is the real “Sound of Silence” at least in Babylon.
+This is the real "Sound of Silence" at least in what's left of Babylon.
+We'll just skim the high points:

-The band doesn't play any more in the city.
-Nor any “technites / technes” (builders and tradesmen / building etc).
+The band doesn't play any more in the city, the text lists specific instruments.
+Nor any "technites / technes" (builders / tradesmen / etc).
 And the mills shut down.

 There is no light from lamps.
-Nor do grooms and brides speak together.
+Nor do grooms and brides speak together (the implication is that nobody is getting married.... or anything else that way).

 For the merchants were the "megistanes" (noblemen (satraps)) ...